georgepowell/georgepowell.info/source/_posts/2014-08-27-lambda-functions-in-vanilla-javascript.markdown

 numbers.map("a => a * 2"); // explicit variable names
 numbers.map("a * 2"); // implicit variable name of 'a'

-numbers.filter('a % 2 == 0').map('a * 2').reduce("a + ', ' + b"); // Which allows for simple, readable, functional array manipulation.
+// This allows for simple, readable, functional array manipulation. numbers.filter('a % 2 == 0').map('a * 2').reduce("a + ', ' + b");

 {% endcodeblock %}

-## Warning!
+## Caution!

 This method is sketchy and has been built here as a proof of concept.
-It's significantly slower than normal javascript anonymous functions and probably has some other serious problems.
+It's significantly slower than normal javascript anonymous functions and has plenty of other serious problems.
 Enjoy!